 Oxygen OS 11 release date and availability

 Oxygen OS 11 is already available for a select few OnePlus phones.
 The OnePlus 8T was the first phone to ship with the operating system out-of-the-box.
 At around the same time as that phone’s launch, the OnePlus 8 series — which includes the OnePlus 8 and OnePlus 8 Pro — saw the stable update land as an OTA release.
+Obviously, the 2021 OnePlus 9 series all shipped with Oxygen OS 11 out-of-the-box, too.

 Eligible Oxygen OS 11 update phones